Skip to main content

 Clear icon

-A new poll released Monday by the University of North Florida’s Public Opinion Research Lab shows how some key demographics are shifting as early voting begins across dozens of Florida counties.
+FLORIDA – The University of North Florida has released a detailed snapshot of every political race and issue in Florida, showing how some key demographics are shifting as early voting begins across dozens of counties.

-A sample of 977 likely Florida voters were asked their choice for president, U.S. Senate, and other policy issues.
-Responses were recorded from those who refused to take the survey but volunteered who they would vote for before hanging up.
+A sample of 977 likely Florida voters were asked about their choice of president, U.S. Senate, and other policy issues.
+Responses were also recorded from those who refused to take the survey but volunteered who they would vote for before hanging up.

-In Florida, Black voters are overwhelmingly leaning toward Vice President Kamala Harris.
-The poll shows that 84% of likely Black voters in the state say they will vote for Harris.
+Meanwhile, Black voters are overwhelmingly leaning toward Vice President Kamala Harris in Florida.
+The poll shows that 84% of likely Black voters in the state would vote for Harris.

-When those same people who responded to the poll were asked how they voted in 2020, 78% of the Black voters said they voted for President Joe Biden, but 8% said they didn’t vote at all during the last presidential election cycle.
+When those same people were asked how they voted in 2020, 78% of the Black voters said they voted for President Joe Biden, but 8% said they didn’t vote at all during the last presidential election cycle.

 Amendments